gzigzigzeo/grid_fu/README.md

 Method called with :formatter option accepts value, member and index.

-You can override default html options for an element with :override_html_options option.
+You can override default html options for an element with :override_html option.

 You can specify two or more rows in body section.
 All of this rows will be